manikanta-kondeti/date2day/README.md

 ## Contributors

-Contact me on email if you some ideas to extend.
+Contact me on email if you have more ideas to extend.

 ## License

-GPLV3.0 check the license file
+GPLV3.0  :  check the license file